PostSharp

 Immutable

-Ensures that the object or its children cannot be modified after the constructor of the top object has completed, otherwise a run-time exception is thrown. doc
+This model ensures that the object or its children cannot be modified after the constructor of the top object has completed.
+If modification is attempted, a runtime exception is thrown.
+Documentation

 Synchronized

-Probably the simplest and more popular model.
+This is probably the simplest and most popular model.
 All public methods execute within a lock.
-A run-time exception is thrown if the object is accessed from a thread that does not own the lock. doc
+A runtime exception is thrown if the object is accessed from a thread that does not own the lock.
+Documentation

 Thread Affine

-Ensures that the object is only accessed from the UI thread, or throws an exception.
-All system UI types are thread affine so this is a good choice for all your controls and windows. doc
+This model ensures that the object is only accessed from the UI thread, or it throws an exception.
+All system UI types are thread affine, making this a good choice for all your controls and windows.
+Documentation

 Freezable

-an exception if the object is accessed from a different thread than the constructor
+Similar to the immutable model, but a Freeze method must be called.
+It also throws an exception if the object is accessed from a different thread than the one the constructor was called on before Freeze has been invoked.
+Documentation

 Reader-Writer Synchronized

 Reader methods can run concurrently, but writer methods get exclusive access.
-A good choice for objects that are bound to the UI but need to be accessed from a background thread.
-Property accessors automatically acquire the right level of lock but methods must be annotated manually. doc
+This is a good choice for objects that are bound to the UI but need to be accessed from a background thread.
+Property accessors automatically acquire the appropriate level of lock, but methods must be annotated manually.
+Documentation

 Actor

-All calls to the actor are enqueued and executed one after the other in a background thread.
+All calls to the actor are enqueued and executed sequentially in a background thread.
+This model integrates perfectly with async/await.
+It can replace most queues.
+Documentation

-Model validation – Once you choose a model, PostSharp will ensure that you are not breaking the rules.
-Get deterministic build-time or run-time errors instead of risking data races.
+Model Validation – Once you choose a model, PostSharp will ensure that you are not breaking the rules.
+Receive deterministic build-time or runtime errors instead of risking data races.

-Make more of your unit tests – With randomness removed, even single-threaded unit tests will expose most threading issues.
+Enhance Your Unit Tests – With randomness eliminated, even single-threaded unit tests will expose most threading issues.

-Lean release builds – Run-time validation is only injected into your debug builds by default, so your release builds are still fast and don't crash on assertion failures.
+Lean Release Builds – Runtime validation is only injected into your debug builds by default, so your release builds remain fast and won't crash due to assertion failures.

 2